Google Ads Strategy for Profitable SME Growth

 Incrementality testing for everyone

-The minimum spend for incrementality testing has decreased from $100,000 to $5,000, making advanced measurements accessible to small and medium-sized businesses.
+The minimum spend for incrementality testing has dropped from $100,000 to $5,000, making advanced measurements accessible to small and medium-sized businesses.

 Benefits of incrementality testing: